 The Vintage ‘distressed’ look is very popular right now and can really add an interesting touch/feature to your home.
-I love to take something old or used and to make it better and nicer than it was.
-These picture frames are a great example of that – I just took old boring looking wooden frames, and painted and ‘distressed’ them a bit.
+I personally love to take something old or used and to make it look and work better and nicer than it was.
+These picture frames are a great example of that – I just took old boring looking wooden frames, and painted and ‘distressed’ them a little.

 This is a really easy DIY that doesn’t need a lot of supplies or any skill at all.
 In fact, this is a great DIY project if you think you aren’t good at DIY! as there really isn’t anything that you can do that isn’t right!
 In fact doing this ‘wrong’ will only add to the effect that you are aiming for!

 Wooden picture/photo frames (any kind of wood or shade/colour of wood will do)